239others are checking this out!

 The venue is wheelchair accessible.
 An Assistive Hearing system is available.
 Assistance Animals are welcome in all areas of Arts Centre Melbourne and water bowls are available on request.

-BY TRAIN: The closest train station to all venues is Flinders Street Station.
+BY TRAIN: The closest train station is Flinders Street Station.
 Exit the station onto Swanston Street, turn your back on the city and walk across Princes Bridge.

 BY TRAM: The tram routes that stop in front of Arts Centre Melbourne are: 1, 3, 3a, 5, 6, 16, 64, 67 and 72.
-This stop is number 14 – “Arts Precinct".
+This stop is number 14 – “Arts Precinct"

 BY BICYCLE: Bicycle lanes run north and south along St Kilda Road.
-On-street bicycle hoops are available outside Hamer Hall and the Theatres Building (under the Spire).
+On-street bicycle hoops are available outside Hamer Hall and the Theatres Building (under the Spire)

 ★★★★★ - Sydney Morning Herald ★★★★★ - Arts Hub